AmrMohamed001/Task-manager-/readme.md

 ## Overview

-This web application allows it's users to add their task list. as you can mark it as completed , delete it or change the name of the task
+This web application allows it's users to add their task list.
+You can create task, mark it as completed , change it's name or finally delete it

 ## Purpose